bhargavesh-dakka/Crop-Weed-Prediction/README.md

 Data-driven Predictions: The model utilizes a combination of historical agricultural data, satellite imagery, and deep learning techniques to predict weed occurrences in crop fields.
 Image-based Weed Identification: The model employs convolutional neural networks (CNNs) to analyze images and identify different weed species, enabling precise weed identification and classification.
 Environmental Factors Analysis: The model takes into account various environmental factors such as weather conditions, soil properties, and crop characteristics to improve the accuracy of weed occurrence predictions.
-Real-time Monitoring: The system can be deployed to monitor crop fields in real time, providing farmers with timely information on weed outbreaks and enabling proactive weed management strategies.
+Real-time Monitoring: The system can be deployed to monitor crop fields in real-time, providing farmers with timely information on weed outbreaks and enabling proactive weed management strategies.
 User-friendly Interface: The project includes an intuitive user interface that allows users to interact with the system, visualize predictions, and access valuable insights for decision-making.
 Installation
 To run the Crop Weed Prediction system locally, follow these steps: